rpdelaney/l4d2-tourney-rules/rules.md

 ######6.2.1 Menu
-All modifications to the Left 4 Dead 2 user interface that do not alter, nor interact with the in-game user experience, nor provide additional information about the game state (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, console fonts, etc.) are allowed.
+All modifications to the Left 4 Dead 2 user interface that do not alter, nor interact with the in-game user experience nor provide additional information about the game state (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, console fonts, etc.) are allowed.